Spleen and Stomach Meridians for Yoga

 Spleen 6 (SanYinJiao):

 This point is helpful if there is weakness in the digestive system.
 Use for weak digestion, loose stools, or sweet cravings.
-It is also helpful for reproductive disorders.
+It is also helpful for the treatment of reproductive disorders.

 CONTRAINDICATION: Do not use during pregnancy